klusta-team/spikedetekt/README.md

     SORT_CLUS_BY_CHANNEL = False # Sort clusters by the channel where the peak occurs

-If you need parameters which differ from the default, include these in your outputfoldername.params files.
+If you need parameters which differ from the default, include these in your myexperiment.params file.

 5) Output
 ---------------

-SpiKeDeteKt will output the following files, where n is your shank number:
+SpikeDetekt will output the following files for each shank, where n is your shank number:

 + .fet.n (feature file - required for all versions of KlustaKwik)